Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 ... really?

 What makes GNU so special, anyway?
-(Score:2)
+(Score:3, Insightful)

 No need to explain the significance of the GNU project.
 Or the role it played in getting Linux out there.
 But on my Debian system, I have software written by: